iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Flow Decomposition Algorithm.md

 **Thm | Flow Decomposition Theorem**

 > Every path and cycle flow has a unique representation as *nonnegative* arc flows.
 Conversely, every *nonnegative* arc flow x can be represented as a path and cycle flow (though not necessarily uniquely) with the following two properties:
-> - (a): Every directed path with positive flow connects a deficit node to an excess node.
+> 1. Every directed path with positive flow connects a deficit node to an excess node.
-> - (b): At most n + m paths and cycles have nonzero flow; out of these, at most m cycles have nonzero flow.
+> 2. At most n + m paths and cycles have nonzero flow; out of these, at most m cycles have nonzero flow.

 If we denote $\mathcal P, \mathcal C$ to be the set arcs in all directed paths and cycles on the graph that send *strictly positive amount of flows* between vertices.
 We also define an indicator function $\mathbf 1_{CP}\{v\}$ to denote $1$ if $v\in (\bigcup_{c\in \mathcal C} c)\cup(\bigcup_{p\in \mathcal P}p)$ else $0$, then any flow between the vertices can be expressed as: